xiaozhanguva/starter-academic/content/publication/chen2017robust/index.md

 ---
-title: "Improved Estimation of Concentration Under Lp-Norm Distance Metric Using Half Spaces"
+title: "Robust Wirtinger Flow for Phase Retrieval with Arbitrary Corruption"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jinghui Chen
-- Jack Prescott
+- Lingxiao Wang
 - Xiao Zhang
-- David Evans
+- Quanquan Gu

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2021-05-04T00:00:00Z"
+date: "2017-04-20T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).